zopefoundation/zope.viewlet/README.txt

 frequently want to define a region in our page and allow specialized content providers to be inserted based on configuration.
-Those specialized content providers are known viewlets and are only available inside viewlet managers, which are just a more complex example of a content provider.
+Those specialized content providers are known viewlets and are only available inside viewlet managers, which are just a more complex example of content providers.

 Unfortunately, the Java world does not implement this layer separately.
 The viewlet manager is most similar to a Java "channel", but we decided against using this name, since it is very generic and not very meaningful.
-The viewlet has no Java counterpart, since Java does not implement content providers using a component archicture and thus does not register content providers specifically for viewlet managers, which I believe makes the Java implementation less usefull as a generic concept.
+The viewlet has no Java counterpart, since Java does not implement content providers using a component architecture and thus does not register content providers specifically for viewlet managers, which I believe makes the Java implementation less usefull as a generic concept.
 In fact, the main design goal in the Java world is the implementation of reusable and sharable